jkotlinski/durexforth/README.md

 * Fun.
 The system should be nice to work with on the real machine.
 * Speed.
 DurexForth compiles to machine code and is the fastest C64 Forth.
-* Ease of use.
+* Portability.
 Current aim is to implement all Forth 2012 core words.
 (Not there yet!)

 <img src=http://i.imgur.com/eXsaXjo.png?1>